csivitu/ctf-challenges/README.md

 ### challenge.yml

 Every challenge must have a `challenge.yml`, in the format specified in [challenge-example.yml](./challenge-example.yml).
 This is **MANDATORY**, without this the challenge will not be deployed.
-Remove the comments in the specified format, leave out the `value`, `decay` and `minimum` keys, those will be filled by us before merging.
+Remove the comments in the specified format, leave out the `value`, `decay` and `minimum` keys as they are in the template.
+Every challenge has 500 points initially and decays to 100 points over 450 solves.

 ### Dockerfiles